vapoursynth/bestsource/README.md

 The frames are written directly into VapourSynth's own GPU memory by the decoder and never travel over the bus.
 They can be fed to any filter taking a GPU clip, and `std.GPUDownload` brings them back to memory.

 There is deliberately no mode that decodes on the graphics card and reads the frames back: anything that wants pixels in memory is better off decoding on the CPU, which gets them there without the round trip.

-Can't be combined with *rff*, because merging fields is a pixel operation, and that combination is an error regardless of *gpufallback* since it is a contradiction in the call rather than something the machine can't do.
+Every argument works with this, *rff* included.
+RFF interleaves the two fields of two decoded frames, which is done in the export shader rather than by writing into one of them, so it costs an extra hardware frame in flight and nothing else.
+Raise *extrahwframes* if a file using RFF runs out.

+Only the formats FFmpeg's Vulkan decoder produces can be output, which in practice means 4:2:0 and 4:2:2 at 8 to 12 bits.
+Anything else, monochrome included, is rejected when the source is opened rather than partway through a script, so *gpufallback* can still act on it.

 What happens when GPU decoding isn't possible at all depends on *gpufallback*, which is on by default, so the returned frames are only guaranteed to be GPU resident when *gpufallback* is also turned off.